 This means Infection epidemiology contributes to the development of preventive measures, early detection and therapy for diseases.
 Moreover, it examines the efficacy of such measures.
 Thus epidemiology is another link between basic research and medicine, and complements the translational activities at TWINCORE.

-The Institute for Infectious Disease Epidemiology originates from the Epidemiology Department at the HZI.
-By maintaining a very close liaison between the two, TWINCORE links directly to the following strategically important epidemiological infrastructures:
+The Institute of Infectious Disease Epidemiology emerged from the Department of Epidemiology at the HZI.
+Due to the very close liaison between the two units, TWINCORE is directly linked to the following epidemiological infrastructure facilities:

-The Translational Infrastructure Biodata, Bioressources and Digital Health of the German Center for Infection Research (DZIF) promotes and supports translational research, in particular through the implementation of epidemiological expertise, meta-analyses, and infection-dynamic modeling and by the evaluation and development of digital tools.
-This also creates a functional link between the TWINCORE and the DZIF.
+The Translational Infrastructure Biodata, Bioresources and Digital Health that we are co-coordinating of the German Center for Infection Research (DZIF) promotes and supports translational research, especially by conducting epidemiological studies, meta-analyses, dynamic infectious disease modeling and evaluating and developing of digital healthcare tools.
+This also creates a functional link between TWINCORE and the DZIF.

 Digital Tools, modelling platforms and data hubs: With PIA, we provide a digital tool that allows the conduct of large epidemiological studies on infectious diseases.
 SORMAS is a digital tool that supports infectious disease surveillance worldwide.
 With RESPINOW, the link to the Modelling network for severe infectious diseases (MONID) and the development of the serohub, we provide capacity and expertise for any analysis or simulation that need dynamic modelling or access to a collaborative network of epidemiological studies and their estimates.